Note: This page is intended to contain a complete list of all

 called “Planck feedback.”
 Radiative emissions from a warm body are

 the 4th power of the body's absolute temperature (temperature in Kelvin), according to the Stefan-Boltzmann law:

 It is calculated that a uniform global temperature increase of

-1°C would increase radiant heat loss from the surface by 1.4% (variously estimated to be
+1°C would increase radiant heat loss from the surface of the Earth by about 1.4% (variously estimated to be

-Coincidentally, 3.6 W/m² is also the approximate amount of additional energy calculated
+is the most often cited estimate of the amount of additional energy

-to be retained (i.e., the “forcing”) due to a doubling of atmospheric CO2 levels
+expected to be retained [i.e., the “forcing”], due to a doubling of atmospheric CO2 levels.
+However, that's probably

 - Convective Cooling Feedback.
-Convective heat loss presumably increases with
+Convective heat loss increases with surface

-- Water Cycle / Evaporation Feedback.
+- Water Cycle / Evaporative Cooling Feedback.
 Evaporative cooling is expected to

 increase with higher temperatures, because warmer water evaporates faster, accelerating the